 1986: Caparone Winery releases Winter Mist, the most unique dessert wine produced in Paso Robles.
 It was the first and only “ice wine” produced in San Luis Obispo County.

 1986: Caparone Winery receives a Certificate of Award for participation in the Whittier Wine and Food Society’s California Wine Country Tour to the Mozart Festival.
-Dave and Marc participated in the Mozart Festival by playing jazz at the Wine Down Party for all the musicians that participated on the last day of the festival.
+Dave and Marc participated in the Mozart Festival by playing jazz at the Wind Down Party for all the musicians that participated on the last day of the festival.

 1986: Dave visits the collection owned by the Germplasm Repository, a Federal Agency, which includes the Aglianico vines.
 He is given permission to obtain cuttings for propagation in the winter of 1987.
 Dr. Harold Olmo of UC Davis helps Dave identify the Aglianico vines.
 Apparently, these vines were once in the UC Davis collection.